What this guide helps with

 What should I ask my insurance company before I schedule?

 Ask whether diagnostic testing is covered, whether hearing aids are covered, any dollar maximum or allowance, whether you need a referral or prior authorization, and whether you must use in-network providers or a designated vendor.
+If denied, ask about the appeal process [9].

 Next steps